 The credit quality of this borrower's cash flow is not visible in 3 months.
 It is only visible in 12.

-5Cash flow dimensions — income stability, obligation management, savings behaviour, shock absorption, balance trajectory
+5Cash flow dimensions — income stability, obligation management, savings behavior, shock absorption, balance trajectory

 84Overall cash flow score — strong financial profile, improving income, clean obligations, adequate savings